Minecraft: Real-world applications

-Taking advantage of the game's accessibility where other websites are censored, the non-governmental organization Reporters Without Borders has used an open Minecraft server to create the Uncensored Library, a repository within the game of journalism by authors from countries (including Egypt, Mexico, Russia, Saudi Arabia and Vietnam) who have been censored and arrested, such as Jamal Khashoggi.
-The neoclassical virtual building was created over about 250 hours by an international team of 24 people.
+The non-governmental organization Reporters Without Borders took advantage of Minecrafts accessibility in regions where other internet resources are censored, establishing an open server to host what it called the Uncensored Library.
+The library functions as an in-game repository of journalism produced by writers from countries including Egypt, Mexico, Russia, Saudi Arabia, and Vietnam, among them figures who have been censored or arrested, such as Jamal Khashoggi.
+The neoclassical virtual building housing the repository was constructed over approximately 250 hours by an international team of 24 people.